rzk-lang/sHoTT/src/hott/06-contractible.rzk.md

   : WeakFunExt
   :=
   \ A C is-contr-C →
-  ( map-for-weakfunext A C is-contr-C ,
+  ( map-weakfunext A C is-contr-C ,
     ( \ g →
       ( eq-htpy funext
         ( A)
         ( C)
-        ( map-for-weakfunext A C is-contr-C)
+        ( map-weakfunext A C is-contr-C)
         ( g)
         ( \ a → second (is-contr-C a) (g a)))))
 ```